"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 Avoid drinking alcohol.
 It may increase your risk of liver damage.

 Taking this medication will not prevent you from passing HIV to other people.
 Avoid having unprotected sex or sharing razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 What other drugs will affect abacavir (Ziagen)?

-This list is not complete and there may be other drugs that can interact with abacavir.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+There may be other drugs that can interact with abacavir.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?